Konica FT-1 Motor

 All values are clearly marked, however confusing without a manual.
 Lucky that there was no touch screen at the time, would have further confused.
 At the back more odd indicators,

 - Electric Remote control port, neatly capped.

-Film supposed to load automatically once back closes.
+Film is supposed to load automatically once the back closes.
 It is yet to be a proper quick load.
 Once roll in place the advance indicator line joyfully somersaults.
 The trigger is mushy, halfway press activates the meter readings, full way fires the shutter.

 |Style||Konica FT 1 Motor|

 |Mode||Auto / manual, continues shoot|